 Students on the UAL Games Development Level 2 study programme at Banbury and Bicester College will learn a mixture of work skills in the entertainment technology industry as well as specific craft-based learning, such as the creation of animations and websites.

-Upon successful completion of the programme, students can progress to the Games Development Level 3 Extended Diploma at Banbury and Bicester College, which is the equivalent of three A Levels.
+On successful completion of the programme, students can progress to the Games Development Level 3 Extended Diploma at Banbury and Bicester College, which is the equivalent of three A Levels.

 Future job opportunities from the Games Development career pathway include Games Programmer, Designer, Coder, Producer, Animator, Audio Engineer, Tester, IT Technical Support, and many more!